 Mitchell Collection State Library of NSW

-(b) ONE photograph by A.H.
-Boyd is supposedly held at the TMAG.
+2. There is ONE photograph supposedly by A.H.
+Boyd held at the TMAG.
 Again, no catalogue number is cited.
 No subject of the supposed photograph is described when cited by the Boyd apologists.
-There is one photograph taken by Charles A. Woolley of a man whom Long claims to be Boyd (published in the TMAG Directory 1995:129).
+There is one photograph taken by Charles A. Woolley of a man whom Chris Long claims to be A. H. Boyd (published in the TMAG Directory 1995:129).
 It looks like an early photograph of a young man, too young to be A.H.
 Boyd in 1874, and as Woolley had wound down his photographic operations by about 1870, the photograph must have been taken elsewhere and in the 1860s.
-There is another photograph of a man who looks very similar but ten years older which was taken by Thomas Nevin ca. 1876, and which bears Nevin’s studio stamp with the government Royal Arms insignia on verso (PC, G. T. Harrisson Collection).
+There is another photograph of a man who looks very similar but ten years older which was taken by Thomas J. Nevin ca. 1876, and which bears Nevin’s studio stamp with the government Royal Arms insignia on verso (Personal Collection of G. T. Harrisson).

 Why foist this nonsense onto Boyd, then, who has no extant work and had no reputation as a photographer in his lifetime, when government contracts issued to professional photographers for prison photography was already common practice in South Australia, NSW, and Victoria?